Canonical lifts and $\delta$-structures: Introduction

-Finally, the Witt vector construction $W(S)$ refers to the ind-object $\colim_n W_n(S)$.
+Finally, our Witt vector construction $W(S)$ is a certain ind-object $\colim_n W_n(S)$.
 For example, if $S=\Spec(R)$, then $W(S)$ is the ind-scheme $\colim_n \Spec(W_n(R))$.
-In that case, an abelian scheme over the $W(S)$ can be identified with a compatible family of abelian schemes over the truncated Witt vector rings $W_n(R)$, as $n$ varies.
+In that case, an abelian scheme $A$ over $W(S)$ can be identified with a compatible family of abelian schemes $A_n$ over the truncated Witt vector rings $W_n(R)$, as $n$ varies, and a $\dt_{W(S)}$-structure on $A$ can be expressed entirely in terms of the compatible family of $A_n$ instead of the limiting ind-scheme $A$.
+In the special case where $R$ is a perfect $\bF_p$-algebra, $W(\Spec(R))$ can be identified with the usual $p$-adic formal scheme $\Spf(W(R))$ and then $\wt{A}$ can be viewed as a $p$-adic formal scheme over $\Spf(W(R))$.
+But in general $W(\Spec(R))$ and $\wt{A}$ will not be $p$-adic formal schemes.

-A consequence of the theorem above is the following one: \begin{theo*} The category of ordinary abelian schemes over $S$ is equivalent to the category of abelian schemes over $W(S)$ equipped with a $\dt_{W(S)}$-structure compatible with the group structure. \end{theo*} This confirms the philosophy (explicitly stated in~\cite{Borger:LRFOE} and implicit in much of Buium's work going back to~\cite{Buium:Diff-chars-over-p-adic}) that a $\dt_{W(S)}$-structure can be viewed as descent data for the non-existent map $W(S)\to S$.
+A consequence of the theorem above is the following one: \begin{thmx} The category of ordinary abelian schemes over $S$ is equivalent to the category of ordinary abelian schemes over $W(S)$ equipped with a $\dt_{W(S)}$-structure compatible with the group structure. \end{thmx} This confirms the philosophy (explicitly stated in~\cite{Borger:LRFOE} and implicit in much of Buium's work going back to~\cite{Buium:Diff-chars-over-p-adic}) that a $\dt_{W(S)}$-structure can be viewed as descent data for the non-existent map $W(S)\to S$.

+The proof goes by proving an analogous statement, theorem~\ref{theo:ordinary-lambda}, for ordinary $p$-groups.
+The corresponding statement for $p$-divisible groups (remark~\ref{rmk:ind-groups}) is a formal consequence of this, and then we prove the theorem above by applying the theorem of Serre and Tate equating deformations of an abelian variety with deformations of its $p$-divisible group.

 The study of canonical lifts in families began with the papers of Finotti~\cite{Finotti:Mazur-Tate}, answering a question of Mazur and Tate, and Erdo\u{g}an~\cite{Erdogan:canonical-lifts}.
 In our earlier paper~\cite{Borger-Gurney:Nagoya}, we observed that in the case of elliptic curves, the canonical lift construction extends rather formally to arbitrary families.
-But the approach there was different.
-There we worked throughout in the universal case, where the base $S$ was the modular curve (with some level structure), and did not consider $\dt$-structures except in some remarks.
-The non-algebraicity of the moduli space for abelian varieties of dimension $g>1$ prevents such an approach from working here, at least as easily.
-So instead we stay over the given base $S$ and single out the canonical lift using $\dt$-structures.
-The moduli space and its smoothness do appear, but only briefly, in the proof of theorem~\ref{thm:can-lift}.
+It is worth recalling the approach we took there in order to contrast it to the one of the present paper.